 You can also use landscaping as a tool to save energy.
 Plant deciduous trees on the south and west side depending on your location to provide shade to certain areas during the summer months.
 And if you’re worried about winter, remember that trees will be completely free of leaves by then, allowing you to benefit from all these solar gains.

-Air leakage can make a world of difference on the energy efficiency of a building, especially when it’s a large facility.
+Air leakage can make a world of difference in the energy efficiency of a building, especially when it’s a large facility.
 Not only that, but it will also dictate how efficient solutions like heat recovery ventilation will be.
 Everything has to be made to make sure that joints, ducts, doors, sills, and vents are all properly sealed.

 All buildings and homes should be built with energy recovery in mind.
 Heat recovery ventilation systems use cold air from the inside when using AC to cool hot air coming in, and the heat generated by heating to heat cool air coming in in the winter.
-Other technologies also allow you to recuperate heat from flue gas or even hot waste water used in various processes.
+Other technologies also allow you to recuperate heat from flue gas or even hot wastewater used in various processes.

 Solar energy can be used by virtually anyone to at least complement their current energy needs.
 Solar solutions should be an integral part of the design of any building, and the design itself should provide the orientation and flexibility needed to benefit from them.